lsst-sitcom/sitcomtn-037/index.rst

 4. Requirements which require significant DM expertise/assistance

 Significant progress has been made on category 1, including effort contributed by Oxford,UK under UKD-UKD-S7.
-We have also made progress on item 4, in particular targetting an early proof-of-concept by adding the ability to display DM generated FITS files including some level of instrument signature removal (ISR) using the RubinTV generated files from AuxTel.
-We are developing plans to generalize this work to ComCam and the main camera, with the intention of using ISR files generated on the commisioning cluster (Antu -- see above).
+We have also made progress on item 4, in particular targeting an early proof-of-concept by adding the ability to display DM generated FITS files including some level of instrument signature removal (ISR) using the RubinTV generated files from AuxTel.
+We are developing plans to generalize this work to ComCam and the main camera, with the intention of using ISR files generated on the commissioning cluster (Antu -- see above).

 These plans are being rolled out as incremental improvements to the camera image visualization tool which is already being used in Chile with AuxTel and ComCam, and at SLAC for the full camera and TS8.